 Write those down, put together a list, and then review that list either on a daily basis, one item a day, or the whole list every day.
 But keep that list front and center, because that reminds you of how amazing you are as a person.

-Another tool that we have is visualizations, or thinking about what’s possible in the future.
+Another tool that we have is visualization, or thinking about what’s possible in the future.
 How often do you take the time to sit back and really think about your future?

 Taking a little bit of time each day, and visualizing what’s going to happen next month, next year, 10 years from now, is not only inspirational, but it helps set the direction.
 It points you towards where you want to be going.
 You know when you’re on the right path; you’re seeing the signs that are bringing you in that direction.